ZhimaoLin/tax-law-rag-chatbot/README.md

 ### Real world use case

-Leveraging Graph RAG can significantly enhance the efficiency of retrieving relevant information from extensive legal documents for lawyers.
-Also, the actual law is well structured, so that we can leverage the well defined structure and build the Graph Knowledge Base.
+Leveraging Graph RAG can significantly improve the efficiency of retrieving relevant information from extensive legal documents for lawyers.
+Legal texts are inherently well-structured, making it a good fit for a Graph Knowledge Base.
+This structured knowledge base enables more precise and contextually relevant retrieval, empowering lawyers to access critical information quickly and effectively.

 ## PDF Parser